faizalayub/CareerMine/README.md

 # Hello 👋

 ### 👨🏻‍💻 About Me
 Hello, my name is Muhammad Faizal, but everyone calls me Faizal.
-I'm a full-stack programmer and here you'll see a short summary about me.
-I'm a self-taught passionate FrontEnd developer from Malaysia 🇲🇾
+I'm a self-taught passionate FrontEnd developer from Malaysia 🇲🇾 and here you'll see a short summary about me.

 I've been working for a few years in the development area, where every day I try to improve my self.